 The Padre Dam Municipal Water District (PDMWD) provides potable water and non-potable water (recycled water) services to the City of Santee.
-PDMWD imports all of its drinking water supply from the San Diego County Water Authority (SDCWA) via a connection at Mission Gorge Road near Mission Trails Park (connection No. 4) and a connection located at Lake Jennings Treatment Plant (connection No. 6).
+PDMWD imports all of its drinking water supply from the San Diego County Water Authority (SDCWA) via three connections along Mission Gorge Road near Mission Trails Park (connection No. 4), at Lake Jennings Treatment Plant (connection No. 6), and connection No.7 (secondary connection).
 The PDMWD is also a public agency and implements a five-year budget and five-year strategic business plan to evaluate infrastructure improvements.